sumitsinha/Deep_Learning_for_Manufacturing/README.md

 			resconnection = Add(name="upAdd{}_1".format(i))([res, up_conv2])

 			x = Activation(activation, name="upAct{}_2".format(i))(resconnection)
 ```

-## Modules
-The library consists of following key modules.
-More details about the classes, objects and methods can be found in the documentation:

-* **Core** - key functions for model training, testing, data study and model deployment
-* **Dynamic Learning** - key program to dynamically using the CAE simulation of the system
-* **Adaptive and Dynamic Learning** - key program to dynamically learn from the CAE simulation of the system by adaptively generating samples using the uncertainty estimates of Bayesian Models
-* **CAE Simulations** - Matlab based library to generate close to real samples of manufacturing systems using Multi-Physics Finite Element (FE) based models
-* **Transfer Learning** - Key functions to test state of art models (Voxnet, 3D-Unet) across different domains present in pre-trained networks and determine there application in manufacturing problems.
-This can also be leveraged for within domain transfer learning to check how transferable are models trained from data from one case study to another case study
-* **Utilities** - key functions for model benchmarking, Voxel constructions and constructing mixture density network
-* **KMC** - key functions for generating key measurement characteristics for various process parameters within a manufacturing system
-* **Visualisation** - key functions to visualise model training and cloud of point or voxelized data
-* **Resources** - Resources required for model building such as Voxel mapping for Cloud-of-point data and nominal Nodes for the assembly geometry
-* **Trained Models** - Consists of a file structure created for each case study that is run.
-This file structure consists of training and testing logs, trained models and plots
-* **Pre-Trained Models** - Consists of state of the art pre-trained 3D CNN models such as Voxnet (Object Detection) and 3D U-Net (Medical Scan Segmentation)
-* **Configuration** - specify the configuration parameters for different case studies and other parametrised applications such as model training, model construction, Sampling for active learning, transfer learning etc.

 ## Verification and Validation
 Details of verification and validation of the model on an actual system can be found here: [**Real System Implementation**](https://sumitsinha.github.io/Deep_Learning_for_Manufacturing/html/real_system_implementation.html)